Nathan7934/WhoSaidIt/README.md

 - **Creating quizzes** of two varieties:
     - **Time Attack** - Players answer a set number of questions as quickly as possible to achieve the highest score.
 Faster answers yield greater rewards.
     - **Survival** - Players compete for the longest streak of consecutive correct answers.
 One wrong answer ends your run!
-- **Customizing quizzes** by altering parameters during quiz creation and selecting your favorite iconic messages from your friends using the **messages browser**.
+- **Customizing quizzes** by selecting your favorite iconic messages from your friends using the **messages browser**.
 - Generating **shareable links** that allow your friends to play your quiz, no account required!
 - Competing for **high scores** against your friends on the **shared leaderboard**.
-- A handcrafted, responsive interface that offers a seamless and rewarding user experience.
+- A handcrafted, responsively designed interface that offers a seamless and rewarding user experience.
 - And more...

 ## Deployed Application Links